-Imagine a person who is afraid of heights generally, but still willing to ride roller coasters.
+Imagine a person who is generally afraid of heights, but still willing to ride roller coasters.
 The key is to have a full understanding and trust of the safety measures in place and a learned expectation of their own physiological response.
 In other words, they know their limits and prepare for the times when they are willing to push those limits.

 To set aside the analogy of the person afraid of heights, taking a risk isn’t always about facing your greatest fear.
-Maybe your version is trying a new restaurant or striking up a conversation with a stranger.
+Maybe your version is dining alone at a new restaurant or striking up a conversation with a stranger.
 Start small.
 The payoff isn’t as big, but neither is the risk.

 Some take one vitamin a day.
 I take one dare a day.
 A dare is a courageous action that’s packaged in play.
 It’s important for me to not allow fear to dictate my life.
 I choose play.